claukers/simple-webdriver-scrapper/README.md

 const { Scrapper } = require("simple-webdriver-scrapper");

 const scrapper = new Scrapper({
-  // [optional] option to disable javascript. defaults to false
+  // [optional] option to disable javascript (ONLY for firefox). defaults to false
   disableJavascript: false,
   // [optional] for choosing the underlying browser. defaults to firefox
   browser: "firefox",